 Jaws Attacks Hull

 Jaws attacks will be delivered in the heart of East Hull, transforming their local park into an immersive cinema event.
-East park is situated off Holderness road, a residential area of low cultural engagement and high unemployment.
+East Park is situated off Holderness road, a residential area of low cultural engagement and high unemployment.
 Partnered with Back to Ours this event is designed to engage the local audiences and community by bringing an engaging, participatory event by transforming public spaces.

 Virtual Reality Cinema